 Once your eyebrows dry, you are now ready to va-va-voom!

-NOTE: This method is an excellent option for those people that have freshly waxed or tweezed their eyebrows as there is zero to very low chance of the open follicles getting inflamed or irritated by the usage of coffee.
+NOTE: This method is an excellent option for those people that have freshly waxed or tweezed their eyebrows as there is zero to a very low chance of the open follicles getting inflamed or irritated by the usage of coffee.
 If anything, the coffee-coconut oil-honey mixture will only help soothe the raw skin.

-Win win, did I say?
+Win-win, did I say?

-Method 4 – How To Tint Eyebrows With Henna
+Method 4 – Eyebrow Tinting With Henna

 Folks have been using henna to dye their hair for centuries now, and it was only a matter of time before someone put it to use as an eyebrow tint too!
-A natural alternative to most drug store bought tinting kits, henna is safe, affordable and easily available.
+A natural alternative to most drug store-bought tinting kits, henna is safe, affordable and easily available.

 Keep in mind though that tinting brows with henna is not for everybody.
-Since henna has an orange hued pay-off, it is our opinion that it might be better suited to people with reddish to red-brown hair, whether natural or dyed.
+Since henna has an orange-hued pay-off, it is our opinion that it might be better suited to people with reddish to red-brown hair, whether natural or dyed.
 But hey, personal opinions differ and if you’d like to try it nonetheless then more power to you!